Viatreen/Jets_2D/README.md

 6) Build and run the project by clicking the play button on the top of the screen or pressing F5

 For Linux
-1) vscode is recommended as the code editor
+1) vscode is recommended as the code editor (Not required)
 2) Ensure CMake 3.17 or higher is installed (cmake --version)
 3) Run ./Linux_Build_And_Run.sh